Which States Automatically Grant Medicaid With SSI Disability?

 In some states, you can be approved for SSI due to disability but denied Medicaid.

 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 Medicaid is a health insurance program for low-income individuals that is operated by the states according to guidelines established by the federal government.
 The federal government requires the states to offer Medicaid coverage to some groups of people and allows the states to cover certain additional groups.
 One group required to be covered by Medicaid is disabled individuals with low incomes.
 But states are allowed to have different eligibility requirements than the SSI disability program.
 Whether SSI recipients are automatically eligible for and enrolled in Medicaid depends on the state that the recipient lives in.

 Most states automatically grant Medicaid when you get approved for SSI based on disability.
 In fact, most states let the Social Security Administration handle Medicaid enrollment for SSI recipients when they are approved for SSI.
 Individuals in those states will receive information about their Medicaid enrollment along with their SSI award letter when they are approved for SSI.

 Administered by Social Security

-The District of Columbia and the following thirty-two states let Social Security determine Medicaid eligibility using SSI criteria and they allow Social Security to enroll SSI recipients: Alabama, Arizona, Arkansas, California, Colorado, Delaware, Florida, Georgia, Iowa, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Montana, New Jersey, New Mexico, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Vermont, Washington, West Virginia, Wisconsin, and Wyoming.
+The District of Columbia and the following thirty-three states let Social Security determine Medicaid eligibility using SSI criteria and they allow Social Security to enroll SSI recipients: Alabama, Arizona, Arkansas, California, Colorado, Delaware, Florida, Georgia, Indiana, Iowa, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Montana, New Jersey, New Mexico, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Vermont, Washington, West Virginia, Wisconsin, and Wyoming.